You want smart political talk without the meltdowns?

 And Conyers has actually gone out there and said, I don't care what Nancy Pelosi says.

-All right, so they're at Conyers House.
+All right, so they're at Conyers' house.

-Let's listen to uh John Conyers' wife.
+Let's listen to John Conyers' wife.

-I think that you want me to disclose who this person is or whoever this is, but as I think that that do you all go and stalk other people's houses?
+I think that you want me to disclose who this person is or whoever this is, but as I think that do you all go and stalk other people's houses?

 Do you go and stalk white people's houses?